+For personalized care, find a pelvic floor physiotherapist near you with our dedicated team in Kelowna.
 Not limited to our later years, a large number of women will suffer from pelvic floor dysfunction beginning as early as 14 and more commonly with women in their 40’s.
 The Pelvic floor muscles are a group of muscles that play an important role in supporting our bladder and bowel, as well as aid in sexual function.

 Common Symptoms of Pelvic Floor Dysfunction

 - Urinary incontinence when you laugh, sneeze, cough, or jump/run

 - Fecal incontinence or staining when you have an urge for a bowel movement

 - Constipation, straining, or pain with bowel movements

 - Unexplained pain in your low back, pelvic region, hips, genital area, or rectum

 - Pain during or after intercourse, orgasm, or sexual stimulation

 - Muscle spasm in the vaginal or rectal region